-All meetings requiring posting in accordance with the Texas Open Meetings Act will be held regardless unless, in the judgment of the Board President, of weather conditions or other situations make convening of when a quorum of the Board unlikely or unnecessary is present.
-Should weather conditions prohibit the a regular scheduled meeting, the meeting will may be rescheduled for a later date, not sooner than 72 hours after the cancelled meeting unless posted as an emergency in compliance with state law.
+All meetings requiring posting in accordance with the Texas Open Meetings Act will be held unless, in the judgment of the Board President, weather conditions or other situations make convening of a quorum of the Board unlikely or unnecessary.

 4-2.
 COMMITTEES.